Clubs and performances

 Royal Shakespeare Company Associate School – Ark Alexandra has been awarded Associate School status with the RSC.
 This is a unique achievement offering a partnership with a national company.
 The programme develops the teaching of Shakespeare and aims to raise literacy standards across the curriculum.

-The Associate School programme offers opportunities to connect with other schools across the region to support engagement with Shakespeare and deliver high level literacy teaching and learning in classrooms across the region.
+Schools Connect Programme – The Associate School programme offers opportunities to connect with other schools across the region to support engagement with Shakespeare and deliver high level literacy teaching and learning in classrooms.

-We run an annual Summer Youth programme every August at The Stable Theatre in Hastings Old Town.
-This is a thrilling theatre project which is free to young people and so provides a valuable enrichment for everyone involved.
+1066 Youth Theatre – We run an annual Summer Youth programme every August at The Stable Theatre in Hastings Old Town.
+This is a thrilling theatre project which is free to young people and provides a valuable enrichment for everyone involved.
 The programme is open to young people across Hastings and Rother.
 Many of our students participate in the project and the high-quality rehearsal and performance has supported their Drama skills development and raised the quality of their work in school.

 Many of our Performing Arts students continue to train and work in the industry in many ways.
 Recent pathways include BIMM Brighton, Mountview Theatre School, Liverpool University, Chichester University Dance and Drama, BBC, Goldsmiths London, Central School of Speech and Drama, The Place (LCDT), Academy of Live and Recorded Arts, Guildhall, and Rose Bruford.

-We maintain links with our alumni who regularly visit the academy to support and educate our current students.
+We maintain links with our alumni who regularly visit the academy to support and inspire our current students.